adityajill/Image-Classification-with-Neural-Network/README.md

 Improvised the accuracy to 82% from 68%(Logistic) by performing forward and backward propagations manually to understand the key computations underlying deep learning and the role of hyper-parameters in deep learning.

-Techniques Used - Neural Networks, Logistic Regression.
-(Python)
+Techniques Used - Neural Networks, Logistic Regression.(Python notebook)